Before You Start Spending (More) Money on Paid Campaigns

 If you don’t know where you are going, your best option is to stand still as any step (or any dollar spent) you take might make it worse.

-And this stuck with me because I’ve seen it happen so many times.
+I’ve seen this happen so many times.

 Playing the guessing game.